jerryarciaga/IT-Notes/Podman/Running containers in Podman.md

 The command above just did the following:
 * `podman run` runs a container.
 If nothing is specified, this creates a new container.
 * `-d or --detach` using this option makes it so the container is ran in the background.
 * `-t or --tty` allocates a pseudo-TTY.
-Runs a throwaway interactive shell.
+Runs a throwaway container shell.
 # Running Podman as root
 You can run `podman` images as root as well.
 For example:
 `sudo podman run -dt --name rootubi8 registry.access.redhat.com/ubi8` does the following: